itu-devops/itu-minitwit-ci/README.md

   ```

   * Setup GitHub Action Secrets
-    - Navigate to the repository settings on GitHub
+    - Navigate to the repository settings on GitHub (`Settings` tab to the top right, with cog wheel)
     - Under `Security`, `Secrets and variables`, click `Actions` and select `New repository secret`
     - Add `DOCKER_USERNAME` and `DOCKER_PASSWORD` to allow the GitHub Action to push to Docker Hub
     ![](images/github_secrets.png)